NBISweden/workshop-in-the-cloud/README.md

 The course configuration will be located under a new folder with its corresponding name.
 Navigate to it and launch the virtual infrastructure.

-> **NOTE:** Before launching the system, you might need to add your private key to the key chain with the following command:
+> **NOTE:** Before launching the system, you might need to add your private key to the key chain.

     cd <course-name>
     chmod 400 ssh_key && ssh-add ssh_key